PART 1: Estimate Your Income

 Using the advice that you just read about, determine the type of car which will best meet your needs.
 Click on one of the links below to choose a car that matches your results.
 Print a copy of the car you desire to purchase and HIGHLIGHT the price.

 After you have selected your car, go to Yahoo!
 Autos Car Loan Calculator.
 You will borrow (finance) the TOTAL cost of the car.
-In the 'Finance Calculators' section:
+In the 'Auto Loan Calculator' section:

 - Print a copy of your calculation that shows your monthly car loan payment amount and HIGHLIGHT the amount